sievericcardo/greenhouse_dt_project/README.md

 - Interact with influxDB to read data from the database
 - Read and query a knowledge graph, mapping the data read to objects in the language
-- Map the whole program state to a knowledge graph by mean of the _semantic lifting_.
+- Map the whole program state to a knowledge graph by means of the _semantic lifting_.
 The program state can then be queried to extract information
 - Represent and run simulations (FMO) and interact with modelica <!-- TODO: add information when we get it-->

-In our case it is used to connect the asset model to the data collected by the data collectors, perform the semantic lifting of the program state and interact with simulations to create the digital twin of the greenhouse.
+In our case, it is used to connect the asset model to the data collected by the data collectors, perform the semantic lifting of the program state and interact with simulations to create the digital twin of the greenhouse.

 ## Project Architecture